Near-Field Spot Beamfocusing: A Correlation-Aware Transfer Learning Approach: Introduction

-spot beamfocusing (SBF) is defined by the precise control of the focal region to an exceptionally small size, thereby concentrating the bulk of radiating power into a localized, spot-like area \cite{monemi20246g} (Fig. \ref{fig:farfield-nearfield-SBF}-c).
-To achieve SBF, a high ratio of $D/\lambda$ is required \cite{goodman2017introduction}, which can be accomplished through decreasing $\lambda$ as well as increasing $D$.
-The former is achieved through transitioning to mm-wave/THz frequencies.
-The latter can be realized by employing Extremely Large-Scale Array Antennas (ELAAs).
-However, implementing SBF with CPAs necessitates bulky and expensive ELAAs.
-Additionally, holographic MIMO surfaces have limitations in fully adjustable DFP and power transmission \cite{an2023tutorial}.
-A viable option for SBF implementation is to use programmable metasurfaces, which provide low-cost, mass-producible, and reconfigurable ELAAs .
-Realizing SBF with ELAAs requires the radiating signals from all elements to arrive coherently at the DFP.
-This necessitates phase shifters for each element, demanding the precise computation of an optimal phase-shift matrix (which is called the beamfocusing matrix in the paper).
-In order to achieve this, it is necessary to acquire exact channel state information (CSI), which becomes particularly challenging for near-field SBF implemented with ELAAs due to their massive number of elements and the inherent complexity of near-field channel matrices (non-sparse nature) \cite{cui2022channel, yang2023near}.
-Consequently, recent research has explored the application of machine learning (ML)--based CSI-independent SBF structures, as demonstrated in \cite{monemi20246g}.
 This work tackles the challenges of SBF implementation by leveraging an extremely large-scale programmable metasurface (ELPMs) and a novel deep reinforcement learning (DRL)-based algorithm.
 The ELPM array comprises numerous small subarrays, each equipped with a DRL agent.
 Each DRL agent trains the corresponding subarray independently to direct its beam toward the DFP.
 Subsequently, an algorithm is employed to realize constructive interference and achieve complete alignment of the subarray beams at the DFP, culminating in SBF.
 This modular architecture significantly reduces the complexity of the ML-based SBF algorithm.
 However, inherent to their iterative nature, DRL-based algorithms necessitate a substantial number of iterations to converge upon the optimal beamfocusing matrix.
 Illustratively, the proposed DRL schemes in \cite{monemi20246g} require approximately 100k iterations for convergence.
 In practical applications, the optimal beamfocusing matrix for each subarray exhibits a significant degree of correlation with that of many other subarrays, as will be demonstrated in this work.
 Leveraging this inherent interdependency, the knowledge acquired during the training of one subarray can be effectively transferred to expedite the training of others.
 This transfer learning (TL) approach, as detailed in this paper, significantly reduces the convergence time of the DRL algorithm.
 However, even minor variations in the DFP necessitate retraining all ELPM subarrays from scratch.
 In such scenarios, a similar TL strategy, as described earlier, can be applied to train the entire ELPM for the new DFP location, leveraging knowledge acquired from previous DFP training processes.
 The aforementioned cases demonstrate the necessity of applying TL techniques for SBF which is fully explored in this paper.